KNULenaLindauer/Facial-Recognition-under-varying-lighting-conditins-using-SVM/README.md

 The key parameters in SVM are C and gamma.
 The parameter C controls the trade-off between maximizing the margin and minimizing classification errors, while gamma defines the influence of individual data points.
 SVM is effective in high-dimensional spaces and is known for its ability to generalize well, but it can be computationally expensive and requires careful tuning of parameters to achieve optimal performance.

 -----------------------------------------------------------------------------

 ## 6 Issues and Contributions
 One of the primary challenges observed in this project is the model's limited generalization to extreme lighting conditions.
 While the SVM performs well under most scenarios, it struggles when faced with very bright or heavily shadowed images, where facial features become significantly obscured or distorted.
 Another limitation is the relatively small size of the Extended Yale B dataset, which, despite its controlled lighting variations, does not capture real-world complexities such as facial expressions, occlusions, or diverse backgrounds.

-The scalability of the model is another concern.
-SVMs are computationally intensive, especially when handling larger datasets, due to their quadratic training complexity.
-This may pose challenges for scaling the project to datasets with a significantly higher number of samples.
-Additionally, the model’s accuracy depends heavily on preprocessing steps such as resizing and grayscale conversion.
-Any inconsistencies or errors during these steps can negatively impact performance.

-###################################################Laden des Datasets dauert sehr lange (ca 30 Minuten)

-Contributions:
-- mal schauen ob sich da noch was brauchbares finden lässt
-- runtime enhancements
-- using structure for zraining different kind of models
-- trying different algorithms

-## 6 Issues and Contributions
-One of the primary challenges observed in this project is the model's limited generalization to extreme lighting conditions.
-While the SVM performs well under most scenarios, it struggles when faced with very bright or heavily shadowed images, where facial features become significantly obscured or distorted.
-Another limitation is the relatively small size of the Extended Yale B dataset, which, despite its controlled lighting variations, does not capture real-world complexities such as facial expressions, occlusions, or diverse backgrounds.